-Twain also enjoyed following, for a time, Livy's reforms.
-He certainly had experience in being reformed.
-The reformation of his smoking habits, which Twain had suggested early in their courtship, was to be the subject of a long argumentative letter and is typical of his reform.
+Although Twain mentioned cutting down his smoking, he was not willing to quit entirely, though he was to stop periodically.
+The smoking reform, which Twain had suggested early in their courtship, was to be the subject of a long argumentative letter.
 Twain's ideas of reforming included the fact that one must relapse periodically, or else the game was not any fun.
-Also involved was the idea that one must occasionally protest, lest the job of the reform seem too easy.
-The letter protesting the smoking reform cannot, because of its length, be completely reprinted here, but some of the high points may be included.
+Also involved was the idea that one must occasionally protest, lest the job of reform seem too easy.
+The letter protesting the smoking reform cannot, because of its length, be completely reprinted here, thus only some of the high points are included.
 Twain wrote, January 13, 1870: